DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: Detailed Theories Proofs for Section

-To simplify the analysis of the expressivity of the numerical integration framework for $Z$, we clarify the structure of $Z$ using Feynman-Kac representation, which requires further regularity assumptions for the FBSDE.
+To simplify the analysis of the expressivity of the numerical integration framework for $Z^d$, we clarify the structure of $Z^d$ using Feynman-Kac representation, which requires further regularity assumptions for the FBSDE.
 First, the coefficient functions must be deterministic.
-Here, we denote $u(t,X_t)=Y_t$ as in \cite{zhangjianfeng17}, and then provide subsequent FBSDE propositions with expression rates under more regular assumptions. \begin{proposition} Under Assumption~\ref{ass:N_0_structural_ass_model_deter}'s Lipschitz and growth rate condition and under Assumption~\ref{ass:N_0_structural_ass_g_deter}, there exist positive constants $b,r$ independent of $D$, such that for $L^2(\mathbb{F},\mathbb{P},\mathbb{R}^D)\times S^2(\mathbb{F},\mathbb{P},\mathbb{R}) \times L^2(\mathbb{F},\mathbb{P},\mathbb{R}^D)$,
+Here, we denote $u^d(t,X^d_t)=Y^d_t$ as in \citep{zhangjianfeng17}, and then provide subsequent FBSDE propositions with expression rates under more regular assumptions. \begin{proposition} Under Assumption~\ref{ass:N_0_structural_ass_model_deter} and Assumption~\ref{ass:N_0_structural_ass_g_deter}, there exist constants $b,r > 0$ independent of $d$, such that in $L^2(\mathbb{F},\mathbb{P},\mathbb{R}^d)\times S^2(\mathbb{F},\mathbb{P},\mathbb{R}) \times L^2(\mathbb{F},\mathbb{P},\mathbb{R}^d)$ case, for all $ x_1,x_2 \in \R^d $,